-Soups are one of the best things about winter, as is rugging up in front of a fireplace with a hot cuppa, and the fact that the lawn does not need to be mowed quite so often.
-However, with the change in weather it can be easy to make excuses to exercise less and eat “comfort” foods which may not have the best effect on our body.
-This Jerusalem Artichoke soup recipe is not only delicious, but a great comfort food, easy to prepare and eat later, and packed full of inulin, the new best friend of your gut bacteria!
+Soups are one of the best things about winter, as is warming up in front of a fireplace with a hot cuppa, and the fact that the lawn does not need to be mowed quite so often.
+However, with the change in weather, it can be easy to make excuses to exercise less and eat “comfort” foods which may not have the best effect on our body.
+This Jerusalem Artichoke soup recipe is not only delicious, but also a great comfort food, easy to prepare and eat later, and packed full of inulin, the new best friend of your gut bacteria!

 Despite the misleading name, the Jerusalem artichoke is not an artichoke.
 Unlike the Globe artichoke, which is an edible flower bud, the Jerusalem artichoke is actually an edible, tuberous root of a North American sunflower.
 It looks like a small knobby potato and is packed full of nutrition.
 Jerusalem artichokes are really high in vitamin C (an antioxidant), B vitamins (to help convert food into energy, and keep your hair, skin and eyes healthy), potassium, iron, copper and magnesium.

-Jerusalem artichokes and Inulin
+Jerusalem Artichokes and Inulin

 A cup of Jerusalem artichoke has only about 100 calories.
-However, as most of this comes from the carbohydrate inulin, the human body is unable to metabolize the carbohydrates for energy, and therefore is great for those trying to lose weight, or also people worried about increasing their blood sugar/insulin levels.
+However, as most of this comes from the carbohydrate inulin, the human body is unable to metabolise the carbohydrates for energy, and therefore is great for those trying to lose weight, or also people worried about increasing their blood sugar/insulin levels.
 In fact, Jerusalem artichoke polysaccharides (carbohydrates) have actually been shown to improve blood sugar control!

 Just in time for winter, inulin also has the ability to enhance a component of our immune system.
 Medicinal plants like Echinacea and burdock owe much of their immune boosting abilities to inulin.
 Jerusalem artichokes are one of the richest sources of inulin available!
 However, this vegetable may cause increased gas with those on a FODMAP-free diet, so if you choose to introduce it into your diet, make sure you increase it gradually and discuss this with your treating Dietitian.